-The study reveals significant differences in oil adsorption capacities among the tested samples, with standard the sample demonstrating the highest performance across various conditions.
+The study reveals significant differences in oil the adsorption capacities among tested samples, with the standard sample demonstrating the highest performance across various conditions.
 Pineapple leaf shows a promising potential as an effective and reliable oil adsorbent due to its relatively high and stable adsorption capacity and consistent reusability and recovery efficiency.
-Pineapple peel and OPEFB, while less effective, could still be considered for low-cost or adsorption supplementary materials, especially in less severe spill scenarios.
-The results suggest that further optimization and cost-benefit analyses are recommended to explore the practical applications of these materials for oil spill remediation in the real world.
+Pineapple peel and OPEFB, while less effective, could still be considered for low-cost or supplementary adsorption materials, especially in less severe spill scenarios.
+The results suggest that further optimization and costbenefit analyses are recommended to explore the practical applications of these materials for oil spill remediation in the real world.

 We also recommend further studies to optimize the preparation and application conditions of pineapple leaf adsorbent to maximize its oil adsorption capacity.
-There is need to perform a comprehensive cost-benefit analysis to evaluate the economic feasibility of using pineapple leaf and other tested adsorbents for large-scale oil spill remediation.
-Also, a the implementation of field trials to practical performance assess the and environmental impact of using these natural adsorbents in real-world oil spill scenarios as well as the modifications of the materials to enhance the adsorption efficiency and reusability.
+There is need to perform a cost-benefit comprehensive analysis to evaluate the economic feasibility of using pineapple leaf and other tested adsorbents for large-scale oil spill remediation.
+Also, a the implementation of field trials to assess the practical performance and environmental impact of using these natural adsorbents in real-world oil spill scenarios as well as the modifications of the materials to enhance the adsorption efficiency and reusability.
 Finally, we also recommend the evaluation of the sustainability and environmental impact of sourcing and utilizing these natural materials, concerning influencing factors such as availability, biodegradability, and ecological footprint.